-It can be tricky to generate leads for your business without feeling as if you’re being too pushy.
+It can be tricky to generate and increase your leads for your business without feeling as if you’re being too pushy.
 If you’re entrepreneurial but don’t look forward to hustling for customers, finding alternative marketing methods is key.
 Fortunately, there is a way to turn this process into a fun and engaging experience.

 In this article, we’ll take a close look at the concept of ‘gamification’.
 We’ll discuss the pros and cons of this method and several approachable ways to implement it.
 Let’s get started!